marcoDallas/acpi_call_GUI_systemd/README.md

  * NixOS since January 2013
  * Red Flag Linux 8+

-needs to be installed firefox.
+needs to be installed Firefox: it will try to open the default web browser but if it fails it will fall back and launch Firefox.

 Ubuntu user?
 See here: [acpi_call_GUI](https://github.com/marcoDallas/acpi_call_GUI "acpi_call_GUI")
 ***